 IV - How are you going to render it and on what platforms ( "adequate representations"):

 This point can be combined with your goal in modeling, but if you have full control over the project it could mean how are you going to render your model, and represent it under the best of light.

 V - Continuous tests ("verify that your abstraction was appropriate"):

 Always check the work you do, this is especially obvious in games.
-Testing will always help you to concentrate your effort on the parts that matter the most, and avoid any needless detailing work for areas not seen by the camera or are in shadows. you will find it particularly important to get the proportions right.
-You will probably feel as I do, that this needs a complete section to cover, when you know mis-calculated proportions are the number one issue facing 3D modelers I have worked with.
+Testing will always help you to concentrate your effort on the parts that matter the most, and avoid any needless detailing work for areas not seen by the camera or are in shadows.
+You will find it particularly important to get the proportions right.

 Not to over-complicate principles and procedures; simply put.
 Just use good old common sense to study the situation, plan your work before starting, then go ahead and model checking and testing that everything is alright along the way.

 The very best advice I got from a fellow artist; Ted Chaplin, who is an amazingly experienced 3D modeler/illustrator/art director/TD/supervisor and one of the best people I have ever worked with, was the good old "longest way round is the shortest way home".

 If you try to skip on reference gathering, or knowing the requirements of the model, and just go ahead bashing on it with brute force until it's completed; you will probably pay dearly, with revisions and corrections that will take far longer to modify, than doing it right from the start.

 Another great advice I got from a colleague of mine, Adrian Besleaga when I was starting out in 3D and kept asking him, whether or not my model was going in the right direction was this: stop bugging me, you have a reference.
 Keep comparing your model with the reference.
 That's all.
 This taken to heart will really help anyone be a better professional :) .